 That’s your signal to pull over and get some gas, OR get ready to start walking!

-Ghrelin is known as “the hunger hormone,” and its job is to send signals that it’s time to eat, like a low fuel warning.
+Ghrelin is known as “the hunger hormone.”
+And like a low fuel warning, its job is to send signals that it’s time to eat.